 The ordering of reading list resources to support teaching units or courses is treated as a high priority by the Library.
-All unit chairs should send their lists of prescribed and recommended readings to your Liaison Librarian or email@example.com.
-Reading lists for all units are checked each trimester and orders are placed according to the Reading List Ordering Guideline that takes into account:
+All unit chairs should send their lists of prescribed and recommended readings to your Liaison Librarian or book orders team.
+Reading lists for all units are checked each trimester and orders are placed according to the Reading List Ordering Guideline (PDF) that takes into account:

 Requests for the purchase of new serial material are reviewed by the Library Manager for each Faculty.
 All purchase recommendations are then considered by the Library Collection Advisory Group.
 Purchase decisions are made according to priority and budget availability.